iamsrp/dexter/README.md

 ## Prerequisites

 * [Python 3](https://www.python.org/).
-* Around 1G of extra disk space, if you want to use DeepSpeech and so forth.
+* Around 1G of free disk space, if you want to use DeepSpeech and so forth.
 * Most of what is listed in the `requirements` file.
 What you actually need will depend on what components you add.

 You'll also need the trained models and scorer from [DeepSpeech](https://github.com/mozilla/DeepSpeech).
 For more information on setting up DeepSpeech read their [project page](https://github.com/mozilla/DeepSpeech) and [documentation](https://deepspeech.readthedocs.io/).